 Wow!
 A STUNNING LINK (by Helsingin Sanomat) to a 360 panoramic view of the center of Helsinki.
 Click on the red circles on the photos to get info and history and click on the arrows to change the view.
 Sorry, in Finnish only, but you will get the place names and the architects at least.

 MUSEUM OF FINNISH ARCHITECTURE

 Address: Kasarmikatu 24, 00130 Helsinki.
 Phone: (358) (0)9 8567 5100

 ASK THE MUSEUM - interesting questions about Helsinki

 ANOTHER FABULOUS LINK that allows you to see the center of Helsinki building by building, with good information.

-In Finnish only: Historic articles about some Helsinki blocks.
+In Finnish only: Helsinki block by block.

 Virtual reality link to historic Helsinki.

 OLD PHOTOS of Helsinki.
 Second link for searching photos from a particluar area.
 Here we typed in "Senate Square".